robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0004/README.md

 # ACS-85-0004
-Two Tone with Selectable range
+Two VCOs with Selectable range (LF to HF)
 ==============

 ## Overview:
-Perhaps a bit more utilitarian than most.
+Perhaps a bit more utilitarian than others.
 Two vcos with an analog pin to select the range from one of 6 ranges.
 High Freq 1, High Freq 2, Medium Freq 1, Medium Freq 2 and Low Freq 1 and 2.

 Range    | Low   | High